-Using blue tape [7], the separation groove was tightly taped on the top and on the bottom of the strip surfaces and then injected with a white epoxy [8] (an epoxy resin DER332, with 50% of a titanium dioxide and the hardener Jeffamine D230).
-After the epoxy hardened, all tape was removed and the ends were cut off to the 1.01 m strip length.
+The scintillating strips were cleaned after machining and removed from the machine table to a gluing facility.
+There, using blue tape [8], the separation groove was tightly taped on the top and on the bottom of the strip surfaces and then injected with a white epoxy [9] (an epoxy resin DER332, with 50% of a titanium dioxide and the hardener Jeffamine D230) as shown in Fig.3b.
+After the epoxy hardened, all tape was removed and the strips were put back on the computer-controlled machine where the ends were cut off to the 1.01 m strip length (Fig.3c).
 The white epoxy serves as a reflective material, and is also used to reduce crosstalk between created strips and improve their structural rigidity.
-Step-by-step modifications of the strip are shown in Fig. 1.
+Step-by-step modifications of the strip are also shown in Fig. 4.